jenkinsci/gitlab-plugin/README.md

 }
 ```

+If:
-If you make use of the *"Merge When Pipeline Succeeds"* option for Merge Requests in GitLab, and your Declarative Pipeline jobs have more than one stage, you will need to define those stages in an `options` block.
+1. You use the *"Merge When Pipeline Succeeds"* option for Merge Requests in GitLab, and
+2. Your Declarative Pipeline jobs have more than one stage, and
+3. You use a `gitlabCommitStatus` step *in each stage* to send status to GitLab...

+Then:
+You will need to define those stages in an `options` block.
 Otherwise, when and if the first stage passes, GitLab will merge the change.
 For example, if you have three stages named build, test, and deploy:

 ```
     options {